Photo by You X Ventures on Unsplash

-If you are aiming for a full-blown online contest, you can promote it further by partnering with influencers, running paid ads, or collaborate with a local business.
+If you are aiming for a full-blown online contest, you can promote it further by partnering with influencers, running paid ads, or collaborating with a local business.

 6. Develop A Referral Program

-Doing a referral program can bring in a lot in the table as it simplifies the recommendation process and can build a fort of loyal customers.
+Doing a referral program can bring a lot to the table as it simplifies the recommendation process and can build a fort of loyal customers.

 A referral program can also bring in brand awareness fast.
 As people start talking about you and recommend you to their friends, a loop can start.
 Word of mouth spreads quickly, and with social media, it can go even faster.

 When owning a business, it is vital to keep open communication with your target audience.
 You should be able to answer your customers’ queries and provide assistance when they have any concerns.